Thursday the 13th

 Join experienced bird bander Amy Wilms for a peek into the secret migration moving along Lake Michigan.
 Participants will have a chance to tour the mist-netting banding site and see bird banding up close and in person (and maybe even help release birds).
 Techniques of bird banding will also be discussed.
-Report directly to the state park Wilson Shelter.
+Report directly to the state park Wilson Shelter or watch via the Field Live Stream.

 Lake Michigan Pelagic on the Emita II